 - Species and quantity desired

-- Any special requests or questions
+- Any special requests, questions, or suggestions

 Hybrid Hazelnuts grown from seed

 Found in bountiful hedges at organic student farm.
 Grown from seed, these trees are diverse, tough, and largely well-adapted to conditions near Ithaca NY (hardiness zone 5a, likely good in zones 4-9).
 Diversity offers resilience and makes these trees more suitable for home plantings; these are not great for large commercial plantings, due to differences in when nuts will be ready to harvest and how variable their shell and kernel characteristics will be.
 To the best of my knowledge, the mother trees of these seeds descend from Badgersett Research Farm in Minnesota (quoted below).